rmrevin/yii2-comments/README.md

 	// ...
 ```

+Attention: keep in mind that if you are changing the `Comment` model, the new class should always extend the package's original `Comment` class.

 ### Extending View files

 You can extend the view files supplied by this package using the `theme` component in the config file.